 Switch your winter boots to dress shoes at the office for great style

 This outfit is the look I wore at the office.
 Why is this not too cold on a day with -15F (-26.1oC)?
 The secret is that I wore pantyhose, and leggings under my lined white leather pants.
+You have seen these white leather pants styled in a nautical look on the blog in fall.
 Under the red turtleneck cashmere sweater, I had my usual underwear plus a long sleeve silk T-shirt.
 At the office, I changed my Hunter rubber boots – shown in the outerwear photo of this post – to the Mary Janes – shown in the office outfit photo below – and took the thick wool sock off that I wore in my rubber boots.
-Thus, the nude pantyhose got exposed for a fake “flash” of skin.
+Thus, the nude pantyhose got exposed to give the illusion a “flash” of skin.
 I wore these white Mary Janes with the white pants to elongate the legs.
-The pearl necklace adds some posh.
+The pearl necklace adds some posh chic.

 Prepare your outerwear for insulation from the cold environment

 The wool socks in the rubber boots are a must.
 Rubber conducts easily.
 It does not even help that these rubber boots have some sort of plateau sole.
 Without wool socks, the feet will transfer body heat to the sidewalk or dirt.
 Of course, that heat is not enough to thaw permafrost 😉 , but you will get cold feet fast.
 Cold feet are not only uncomfortable, but also dangerous.
 Thus, it is important to keep your feet insulated to not get hypothermia.
 I wore the rubber boots with a sheep skin insole for extra insulation.
 The reason why I wore rubber boots despite their bad insulation properties was that we had new snow.
 These boots are high enough so the snow would not enter the boots when I step out of the car in a parking lot that has not yet been plowed.